 We earn substantially all of our revenue when users of our websites and apps click on hotel offers or advertisements in our search results and are referred to one of our advertisers.
 We call this our Referral Revenue.
 Each advertiser determines the amount that it wants to pay for each referral by bidding for advertisements on our marketplace.
 We also offer the option for our advertisers to participate in our marketplace on a cost-per-acquisition, or CPA, basis.
 We continue to onboard additional advertisers to the CPA model.
-See 2.4.5 Marketplace.
+See 2.4.5.
+Marketplace.

-We also earn revenue by offering our advertisers B2B solutions, such as display advertisements, white label services, and subscription fees earned from advertisers for the trivago Business Studio PRO Package.
-These revenues do not represent a significant portion of our revenue.
+We also earn revenue by offering our advertisers B2B solutions, such as display advertisements, white label services, and subscription fees earned from advertisers for the trivago Business Studio PRO Package, and we are in the process of discontinuing projects, such as display advertisements and white label services, in 2023.